aalfiann/totaljs-mongoose-rest-example/readme.md

 # totaljs-mongoose-rest-example
-Example TotalJS with Mongoose 5 for create a simple Rest API
+Example TotalJS with Mongoose 5 for create a simple CRUD Rest API

 - Download this example
 - run `$ npm install`